-In this paper, we propose using mixed-domain (space/wavenumber) operators (Wards et al., 2008).
+To accommodate both qP and qS propagation in an accurate PS-wave RTM, we propose using mixed-domain (space/wavenumber) operators (Wards et al., 2008).
 These spectral operators implement analytical integral solutions of the scalar wave equations (Etgen and Brandsberg-Dahl, 2009; Fowler et al., 2010).
 These are suitable for PS-wave structural imaging and velocity analysis because they propagate pure-mode, dispersion-free qP- and qS-wavefields, and they are stable for large time steps, even (though impractical) beyond the Nyquist limit (Fowler et al., 2010).
 Further, the original space-wavenumber content of the wavefields is approximated to a desired accuracy by a lowrank decomposition (Fomel et al., 2013) which makes the wave-extrapolation feasible and accurate for practical application.
-We have implemented a PS-wave RTM using mixed-domain extrapolators based on exact dispersion relation in TI media.
+We have implemented a PS-wave RTM using both one-step (Sun and Fomel, 2013) and two-step (Soubaras and Zhang, 2008) qP- and qSV- wave mixed-domain extrapolators using exact phase velocities in TI media.
 We present an ocean bottom cable (OBC) synthetic example to illustrate the effectiveness of this low-rank PS-wave RTM when compared against state of the art Gaussian beam (GBM) and pseudo-acoustic FD RTM algorithms in heterogeneous TTI media.